elic4vet/elic4vet/README.md

 ### About me
 Frontend Developer | Passionate about Technology and Continuous Learning

-Driven and enthusiastic, I am a passionate Developer eager to kick-start my career in the dynamic world of technology.
-Although my educational background may not include a computer science degree, my passion for programming and self-motivated learning have allowed me to acquire a solid foundation in web development.

-I am a quick learner with a growth mindset, always seeking out new challenges and opportunities to expand my knowledge.
-While I may lack professional experience in the field, I bring a strong work ethic, adaptability, and a keen eye for detail to every endeavor.
-I thrive on challenges and view them as opportunities for growth.

-I am ready to embrace new challenges and contribute to innovative projects with enthusiasm and dedication.

-If you are seeking a motivated and passionate team member who is committed to continuous learning and adding value to your organization, I would love to connect and discuss potential opportunities.
+Hi, I'm Elisabeth, I live and work in Germany.
+I am proficient in Javascript, React, HTML, CSS, UI/UX, Figma, and Bootstrap.
+I am passionate about learning and staying updated with the latest trends in the tech industry.
+My curiosity drives me to seek out new challenges and improve my skills constantly.
+I enjoy working with diverse teams, exchanging ideas, and contributing to a positive and productive work environment.
+I am always open to networking with professionals, sharing knowledge, and exploring new opportunities.
+Let's connect!

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) Visit my Linkedin](https://www.linkedin.com/in/eerkekoglou/)

 #### My Stats